Eghamarian/sociotherapy/_short/09_covid.md

 Look around you.
 Most of us take what we can.
 Most of us do it, when no one is looking. <br>
 Most of us do it, even if it's not our turn; most of us do it, even if it's not right.<br><br>

-We pretend we like each other.
-But we don't; We don't like each other and we lie about it.<br>
+We pretend we like each other, but we don't.
+We don't like each other and we lie about it.<br>
 There is only one rule we follow; "take what you can cuz if you don't, someone else will". <br>
 We all have that stored in our hearts and minds; thanks to neo-liberalism. <br>
 We are alone and inhuman.  <br><br>